 Gorgeous scenery, costumes and sets spellbind me from the first moment this Italian epic made 100 years after the "fall of Sicily" and the creation of Italy.
 The utterly perfect Claudia Cardinale and the proud performance of Burt Lancaster as Sicilian prince are both highlights in the film.
 The film is slow-moving almost excruciating so, but never really boring and always fascinating as it is filled with details and fantastically shot scenes.

-The Ups: The movie that made Brigitte Bardot a sexpot and international star.
+The movie that made Brigitte Bardot a sexpot and international star.
 Deservedly so as she fires up the screen as temptress full of sexual energy.
 Beautiful St. Tropez in the mid 1950s is a wonder to behold but the story lacks depth and is mostly about a woman who want to be a "free bird and have fun with men" even after she gets married.
 It's non-moralistic ending though is good.

 One single good idea about what the world must do if a big asteroid should hit Earth is all this Michael Bay music-video edited actioner really have.
 Fast editing pace, loud music and much effects help collapse my logic side of the brain and turn off what brain cells that are left there.
 Well-known faces show up to deliver stiff dialogue and non-existent acting.
 An American patriotic message where the American triumph against all odds and save the world add to the absurdity of it all.
 Hans Zimmer's music and Charlton Heston's narration at the beginning are the highlights of this film.